MichaelaBajanova/pb138-project/README.md

 - [x] Creating XML Schema
 - [x] Creating PDF parser for extracting role profiles from CWA 16458-1 2018 document.
-- [ ] Creating program to transform the data into a XML file valid by the XML Schema
+- [x] Creating program to transform the data into a XML file valid by the XML Schema
 - [ ] Creating XSLT and transforming the XML into HTML files.

 ## Documentation
-The PDF parser was created for purposes of parsing the CWA 16458-1 2018 document and it is not a general solution to parsing PDF documents.
+The PDF parser was created for the sole purpose of parsing the CWA 16458-1 2018 document and it is not a general solution to parsing PDF documents.

 Code for the PDF parser is located in `PdfTransformer` directory.
 The dircetory also contains the CWA 16458-1 2018 document named as `test.pdf`.